 The letters of the name are placed obliquely, highlighting the great future that opens up before Uno with a large patron.
 The position of the symbols goes in rhythm with the drawing of the cards, in which the central number is placed in a diagonally twisted oval.
 The rotation indicates:

 The bright yellow color conveys joy, fun, and communication among friends.
 This is exactly how Mattel planned to position Uno.
-The volume of the letters spoke of popularity—the best game of the genre for a company.
+The volume of letters spoke to the popularity of the company’s best game in the genre.

 1997 – 2010

 In 1997, the game moved to a digital format and became available for PC, PlayStation, and Nintendo.
 With the expansion, the logo was changed.
-The letters of the previous emblem were placed on a red oval, stretched obliquely, following the inscription.
+The letters of the previous emblem were placed on a red oval, stretched obliquely to follow the inscription.
 The background corresponded to the drawing on the cards.
-The color conveyed the growth and development of Uno.
+The color conveyed Uno’s growth and development.

 2010 – 2016